 What I Look for in Hiking Pants

-What works for me, may not work for you because we all come in different shapes and sizes—but here is what I usually look for in a hiking pant.
+What works for me may not work for you because we all come in different shapes and sizes, but here is what I usually look for in a hiking pant.

 I look for brands that offer a ‘short’ version since I’m 5’4.
-I like a belt or a way to synch at the waist.
+I like a belt or a way to cinch at the waist.
 They also need to look nice, fit well, and still allow for a full range of motion.

-My problem is finding pants that fit me through the bum and hips but then aren’t too loose around my waist.
-I am usually in-between sizes and depending on the brand I can be a size 2-6.
+My problem is finding pants that fit me through the bum and hips, but then aren’t too loose around my waist.
+I am usually in between sizes, and depending on the brand, I can be a size 2-6.

-For reference, here are my approx. measurements:
+For reference, here are my approximate measurements:

 - Height: 5’4